Business Valuations

 3. Separate received inventory from inventory that was merely ordered, prepaid, or somewhere over the Pacific.

-4. Identify the units sold during the month by SKU, batch, or whatever consistent method your books can support.
+4. Identify units sold during the month by SKU, batch, or whatever consistent method your books can support.

 6. Reconcile ending inventory so the balance sheet, the inventory record, and physical reality are all describing the same business.